michelleconville/drizzle-and-shade/DEPLOYMENT.md

 * From here under the 'select type of policy' dropdown menu, select 'S3 Bucket Policy'.
 Then inside 'Principle' allow all principals by typing a *.
 * From the 'Actions dropdown menu select 'Get object'.
 Then head back to the previous tab and locate the Bucket ARN number.
 Copy that, return to the policy generator and paste it in the field labelled Amazon Resource Name (ARN).
 * Once that's completed click 'Add statement', then 'Generate Policy'.
 Copy the policy that's been generated and paste it into the bucket policy editor.
-* Before you click save, add a '/*' at the end of your resource key.
+* Before you click save, add a '/*' at the end of the resource key.
 This is to allow access to all resources in this bucket.
 * Once those changes are saved, scroll down to the Access control list (ACL) section and click 'edit'.
 * Next to 'Everyone (public access)', check the 'list' checkbox.
 This will pop up a warning box that you will also have to check.
 Once that's done click 'save'.